kaltura-vpaas/kaltura-node-template/README.md

 3. an ADMIN ks is generated in routes/index.js

 # How to Run
-1. Copy .env.template to .env and fill in your information
+1. Copy env.template to .env and fill in your information
 2. run npm install
 3. npm run dev for developement
 4. npm start for production